lukaszbudnik/migrator/README.md

 # migrator ![Build and Test](https://github.com/lukaszbudnik/migrator/workflows/Build%20and%20Test/badge.svg) ![Docker](https://github.com/lukaszbudnik/migrator/workflows/Docker%20Image%20CI/badge.svg) [![Go Report Card](https://goreportcard.com/badge/github.com/lukaszbudnik/migrator)](https://goreportcard.com/report/github.com/lukaszbudnik/migrator) [![codecov](https://codecov.io/gh/lukaszbudnik/migrator/branch/master/graph/badge.svg)](https://codecov.io/gh/lukaszbudnik/migrator)

-Super fast and lightweight DB migration tool written in go. migrator outperforms other DB migration/evolution frameworks by a few orders of magnitude when comparing both execution time and memory consumption.
+Super fast and lightweight DB migration tool written in go. migrator outperforms other market leading DB migration frameworks by a few orders of magnitude when comparing both execution time and memory consumption (see [PERFORMANCE.md](PERFORMANCE.md)).

-migrator manages and versions all the DB changes for you and completely eliminates manual and error-prone administrative tasks. migrator versions can be used for auditing and compliance purposes. migrator not only supports single schemas, but also comes with a multi-schema support (ideal for multi-schema multi-tenant SaaS products).
+migrator manages and versions all the DB changes for you and completely eliminates manual and error-prone administrative tasks. migrator versions can be used for auditing and compliance purposes. migrator not only supports single schemas, but also comes with a multi-schema support out of the box.
+Making it an ideal DB migrations solution for multi-tenant SaaS products.

 migrator runs as a HTTP GrapQL service and can be easily integrated into existing continuous integration and continuous delivery pipelines. migrator can also sync existing migrations from legacy frameworks making the technology switch even more straightforward.